 When choosing a set of the best MTB handlebars, it is important not only to choose one that can put up with the kind of riding you do but also find one that will be comfortable to use.

 If you are looking for some new handlebars, you are in the right place.
-Were going to look at some of our recommended MTB handlebars, then we’ll talk about how to choose the right handlebars for you in our guide.
+Were going to look at some top rated MTB handlebars, then we’ll talk about how to choose the right handlebars for you in our guide.

-Quick Answer: The 5 Best MTB Handlebars For 2017
+Quick Answer: The 5 Best Rated MTB Handlebars For 2021

 - Race Face Atlas FR Riser Handlebar